jsears4585/jekyll-now/_posts/2017-5-29-Duck-Typing.md

 end
 ```

-We can create an instance of each class with an appropriate name...
+Now we can create an instance of each class with an appropriate name...

 ```ruby
 mallard = Duck.new
 donald = Imposter.new
 ```

-And write a few methods that take in duck or *duck-like* objects as parameters and call the shared "speak" and "swim" methods (and provide some additional information about which method and class were involved in each call).
+And then write a few methods that take in duck or *duck-like* objects as parameters and call the shared "speak" and "swim" methods (and also provide some additional information about which method and class were involved in each call with the ".class.name" and "__method__" methods).

 ```ruby
 def ducks_go_quack duck